JatinAggarwal04/Inouvetta/README.md

 python ocr.py
 ```
 ---
 ### We have used Supabase which will get inactive in a few days as a paid subsription is required.
-So, we are providing you with csv for our tables and invoices pdf
+So, we are providing you with csv for our tables and invoices pdf.